How It Works

 · pub name clues – these are cryptic clues referring to the names of the pubs or bars that you can see on or from the route (they may be visible down a road you pass but don’t follow).
 Again, they are not shown in the order you will see them.
 So write down the names of all the pubs you spot and, if you can work out some clues, you may be able to guess the others by elimination.

-· Items to collect – a list of everyday (or not so everyday) items for you to try to find or make as you go round the Hunt route, and take back to the finish to score points (for example, if the list says 'a picture of the Prime Minister', perhaps you could find or buy a newspaper).
+· Items to collect – a list of everyday (or not so everyday) items for you to try to find or make as you go round the treasure hunt route, and take back to the finish to score points (for example, if the list says 'a picture of the Prime Minister', perhaps you could find or buy a newspaper).

-You can find a summary of the contents of each type of Treasure hunt pack here.
+You can find a summary of the contents of each type of treasure hunt pack here.

 The Organiser’s Guide suggests how to award marks for correct answers to the clues, but you are free to use any scoring system you prefer, and to give out any prizes you choose.